SebCreighton/Roller-Coaster/README.md

 - Create a pie chart comparing the number of operating roller coasters ('status.operating') to the number of closed roller coasters ('status.closed.definitely').
 Input should be rollercoaster DataFrame.
 Saved as 'pie_chart_operating_status.png'.
 - Create a scatter plot of two numeric columns of the roller coaster Data Frame.
 Inputs should be roller coaster Data Frame and two-column names as inputs.
 Saved as 'scatter_plot_two_cols.png'.
 - An extra question considered is what roller coaster seating type is most popular?
 This is plotted as bar graph and saved as 'bar_chart_most_popular_seating_type.png'.

+Some extra questions to be considered and the way to visualise are:
+- Do different seating types result in higher/faster/longer roller coasters?
+- Do roller coaster manufacturers have any specialties (do they focus on speed, height, seating type, or inversions)?
+- Do amusement parks have any specialties?